 Confluence in.
-Customer page out.
+Customer website out.

 Share Confluence pages with customers